ExaDigiT/exadigit-ov/README.md

 1. From the app, open the file `test.usd` or `stress-test.usd` in the `test-files` directory.

    *_(Note: `stress-test.usd` may take a while to load.)_*
+2. Using the ExaDigiT extension window under the Run Simulation tab, fill in the required fields then press the **"Run"** button to trigger a new simulation via the RAPS simulation server.
+3. Using the ExaDigiT extension window under the Simulation List tab, you'll see previously run simulations with info including the Simulation ID, the System it was ran on, and the Start time of the run.
+Press the **"Select"** button next to the simulation of your choice to set the current simulation you'd like to see data for.
-2. Using the Data Loader extension window, press the **"Refresh Scene"** button to dynamically assign `xnames` and create a lookup map for your data center scene.
+4. Using the ExaDigiT extension window under the Propagation tab, press the **"Generate Lookup Map"** button to dynamically assign `xnames` and create a lookup map for your data center scene.
-3. Also in the Data Loader extension window, press the **"Propagate Data"** button to send some test data to each data center component in the scene.
+5. Also in the ExaDigiT extension window under the Propagation tab, press the **"Propagate Data"** button to send some test data to each data center component in the scene.
 You can then click on a prim in-scene, and an editor utility widget will pop up detailing its attributes.

    *_(Depending on whether you're using `test.usd` or `stress-test.usd`, you can comment or uncomment lines 116/119 in `exadigit-ov\source\extensions\exadigit.data_loader\exadigit\data_loader\extension.py` to generate the appropriate test data.)_*